All Episodes

 This is what the media doesn't want you to do.

-You're supposed to just say that.
+You're supposed to just see.

-I think that's probably why I haven't heard much about them as best I can.
+I think that's probably why I haven't heard much about it.

-Give me give me one second here.
+Give me one second here.

-Uh the uh the the point about the migrant inflow and how it's a lot of young men.
+The point about the migrant inflow and how it's a lot of young men.

-But the truth is a lot of them aren't Syrian, or a lot of them aren't Iraqi.
+The truth is a lot of them aren't Syrian, or a lot of them aren't Iraqi.

-They're coming from all over the Middle East, they just recognize that entry into the EU means you have access to, yeah, a much better economy and a much better future, and that's that's all well and good.
+They just recognize that entry into the EU means you have access to, yeah, a much better economy and a much better future.

-And there's there that's there are obvious there are obvious motivations behind that.
+And there are obvious motivations behind that.

 A lot of them are not actually refugees.

-How is it that the Islamic state is able To get fighters to join from all over the world, people to leave America, people to leave Canada, people to leave, you name the country, and there's a chance if it's a big country, there's a good chance that somebody from there has actually gone to fight alongside uh ISIS if there's a a a Muslim population that has been infiltrated with this clarion call to uh to jihad in Syria,
+And there's a chance, if it's a big country, there's a good chance that somebody from there has actually gone to fight alongside ISIS if there's a Muslim population that has been infiltrated with this clarion call to jihad in Syria.

-and what we see is they can get fighters from all over the world, and yet the states around Syria and Iraq are not able to mount any sort of serious and sustained anti-ISIS campaign.
+And what we see is they can get fighters from all over the world, and yet the states around Syria and Iraq are not able to mount any sort of serious and sustained anti-ISIS campaign.

-The president, uh this country, I mean, what President Obama's pushed us to has been a completely unserious and anemic anti-ISIS campaign.
+The president, this country, I mean, what President Obama's pushed us to has been a completely unserious and anemic anti-ISIS campaign.

 And you also don't see people from all over the world.